 GROUP EXPERIENCES LAB

-We are currently investigating how people differ in the roles (e.g., leadership, followership) they strive for and covet within teams and organizations, which traits people value in leaders and followers, and how leader-follower dynamics contribute to team and organizational functioning.
+We are currently investigating how people differ in the roles (e.g., leadership, followership) they strive for and desire within teams and organizations, which traits people value in leaders and followers, and how social rank dynamics contribute to team and organizational functioning.

 CURRENT LAB MEMBERS